-- Consider having a board committee or independent member oversee or lead the investigation if it involves corporate-level issues including: - accounting, financial reporting, disclosure or compensation issues involving conduct by senior management; - systemic or recurring compliance issues, such as violations of internal controls that may involve conduct by senior management; - issues involving noncompliance with regulatory standards; - any matters that could have criminal implications; - integrity, "Me Too," racial insensitivity or other conduct issues involving conduct by senior management; - allegations that, if true, could significantly harm the company and/or its constituents; or - a derivative lawsuit. - Alternatively, consider not having a board committee oversee or lead the investigation if the matter does not directly implicate disclosure controls and procedures or if the matter would otherwise be more efficiently addressed at the company level.
+- Consider having a board committee or independent member oversee or lead the investigation if it involves corporate-level issues including: - accounting, financial reporting, disclosure or compensation issues involving conduct by senior management; - systemic or recurring compliance issues, such as payments to health care professionals or off-label marketing, that may involve conduct by senior management; - issues involving noncompliance with regulatory standards; - any matters that could have criminal implications; - integrity, "Me Too," racial insensitivity or other conduct issues involving conduct by senior management; - allegations that, if true, could significantly harm the company and/or its constituents; or - a derivative lawsuit. - Alternatively, consider not having a board committee oversee or lead the investigation if the matter does not directly implicate disclosure controls and procedures or if the matter would otherwise be more efficiently addressed at the company level.
 Board control over an investigation can be counterproductive in concerns that are far afield from the expertise of the board and too attenuated.